Diversification

 5. Investors who want lower expense ratios than that charged by active mutual funds.

-The market price of an ETF funds is determined by supply and demand throughout the trading day.
-The Net Asset Value (NAV), representing the total value of the underlying shares, is calculated at the end of each trading day.
+The market price of a Nifty 50 ETF is determined by demand and supply on the exchange during trading hours, while its NAV is calculated based on the value of the underlying portfolio at the end of each business day.

 Call, chat or write to us if you